vivarium-collective/vivarium-core/doc/reference/glossary.rst

         :term:`timepoint` and compute values from the state of the model.
 These computed values are generally stored in the ``global`` :term:`store`.
 For example, one common deriver uses the cell's mass and density to compute the volume.
-For details on the particular derivers available, see the documentation for :py:mod:`vivarium.core.repository`.
+Derivers are written just like processes, except with a different superclass, :py:class:`vivarium.core.process.Deriver`.

     Divider
     divider